• Career Questionnaire - part 1

 Along with time allocation and timings .. timeframes are also important.

 Some people are highly realistic when it comes to the timeframe for resolving career concerns.
-Others seem to think that things can be resolved in a ten minute phonecall or in days/ weeks when the current situation has taken many years to arise.
+Others seem to think that things can be resolved in a phonecall or in days/ weeks.
+But when the current situation has taken many years to arise it is more realistic to think in terms of months.

-The truth is that tackling deep seated career concerns or planning new career goals can take months... to assess,clarify and unravel & to forge/ implement the new plans.
-Cultivating realistic timeframe expectations from an early stage in career planning is important so as not to lose momentum.
+The reasons that tackling deep seated career concerns or planning new career goals can take months... is that it simply takes time to assess,clarify and unravel things properly and then & to generate and explore options, forge / implement the new plans.
+Cultivating realistic timeframe expectations from an early stage in career planning is important so as not to lose momentum or give up due to unrealistic hopes.

 • Your details - part 4